 Creating Custom Workflow

-If you want to start from scratch, you can click on the Create Custom workflow button.
+If you want to start from scratch, you can click on the Create from scratch button.

 In the Automation editor, you will see a basic workflow and will need to pick the trigger, add message delays, etc. Here, you can set any of the triggers available in Omnisend, including those that aren't used in any of the preset workflows: